Follow

 How to Change Windows Terminal Launch Size

-Setting a custom size saves you from having to manually resize the window every time you work.
+Setting a custom Windows Terminal launch size saves you from having to manually resize the window every time you work.
 It ensures your workspace is consistent and comfortable for your specific screen setup.
+By defining your preferred window dimensions, you create a professional environment that is ready for action the moment you open the app.

 What happens when you are done?

-Once you save your settings, the Windows Terminal will automatically open at your chosen width and height, providing a personalized experience every time you start your session.
+Once you save your settings, the Windows Terminal will automatically open at your chosen width and height.
+This provides a personalized experience every time you start your session, whether you are using Command Prompt, PowerShell, or WSL.

 You can adjust the columns (width) and rows (height) by following these steps:

-1. Once the app is open, click the down arrow button on the top bar and select Settings (or press Ctrl + ,).
+3. Click the down arrow button on the top bar and select Settings.

 Note: These changes do not require administrative privileges.